adrem1/413_manual_distro/README.md

 This decision was taken to mitigate the poor slot assignment for the epoch, using Operator rewards.

-Thank you to our delegates for their patience and continued support.
+**Thank you to our delegates for their patience and continued support**.

 ## NOTES